appsmithorg/appsmith-docs/website/docs/reference/widgets/button/google-recaptcha.md

 </dd>

 7. Set the Button widget's **onClick** event to run the API query.
-If the response is successful, proceed with the desired action (e.g., submitting data).
-If the verification fails, show an alert indicating the failure.
+Based on the response, execute the appropriate action if the verification is successful, or handle any errors if the verification fails.

 <dd>